DF-wu/UrlShorter/README.md

 # UrlShorter
-This is my practical projects with Golang + postgreSql.
+This is my practical project with Golang + postgreSql.
 Seems no one want to hire a fresh junior software developer (either I am not good enough).
 Keep coding to learn and recall how to code might be a nice idea.

 ## keyword to learn